Town of Southampton

 As KHTO is a land-locked airport, it is recommended that pilots transitioning to/from the primary routes to the airport follow the defined, narrow arrival/departure paths, sometimes referred to as "transition" routes below (see map).

-These routes are also voluntary:
+These transition routes are also voluntary:

 ECHO, recommended for arrivals and departures (when NOVEMBER routes are weather restricted), impacts the Northwest Woods in East Hampton and often affects residents on the North Fork as well.
 See Northwest and North Fork sub pages for impacts on those areas.

 SIERRA, is recommend for departures only.
 The route is entirely within the Town of East Hampton and is, by far, the shortest overland transition to KHTO to/from the South Shore Route.
-Residents in the Village of Easthampton and Wainscott are impacted.
+Residents in the Village of Easthampton and portions of Wainscott are badly impacted.
 See sub page for impacts on these areas.

-Although Town Board members in the past were involved in selection of transition paths (Wilkinson Administration), the current members of the Town Board, we were informed, do not make decisions on routes.
+Although Town Board members in the past were very involved in selection of transition paths (Wilkinson Administration), the current members of the Town Board, we were informed, do not make decisions on routes.